-Phone: (540) 568-6217 Web site: http://upb.imu.edu/
+Location: Taylor Hall, Room 234, MSC 3505 Phone: (540) 568-6217 Website: http://upb.jmu.edu/

 Campus entertainment is scheduled through the University Program Board, a student organization advised through the University Unions.
 Concerts, films, speakers, trips and numerous other activities designed to complement the educational mission of JMU are arranged by the UPB.
 The board also solicits collaborative programs with other student organizations, university departments and schools.
 Committees for which students may volunteer include film, special events, center stage, spirit and traditions, and spotlight sounds.